Tips on Virtual Mentoring Relationships

 feel it is important to talk.
 Talking will definitely will add

-a new dimension to your relationship if it's possible.
+a new dimension to your relationship.

-- Show enthusiasm!
-In e-mails, this means giving thoughtful
+- Show enthusiasm.
+This means giving thoughtful

 telling him or her that you're enjoying the experience.

-sharing what you've been doing.
+a message asking sharing what you've been doing.

 - Keep copies of all conversations.
 This will help you